ew314/DDRS/README.md

 DDRS: Detection of Drug Response SNPs Specifically in Patients Receiving Drug Treatment
 ================================
 This repository includes an approach to identify drug-response associated SNPs from clinical patients’ follow-up data by integrating cox proportional hazards model and Kaplan-Meier survival analysis.
+By using those patients didn’t receive any drug treatment as control, those prognosis correlated SNPs even without drug treatment were filtered out, and only focus on SNPs related to drug response.

 ![pipeline](https://github.com/ew314/DDRS/blob/main/pipeline/4.figure.1.pipeline.github.jpg)